roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 For each different situation, the determine-basal output will be slightly different, but it should always provide a reasonable recommendation and list any temp basal that would be needed to start bringing BG back to target.
 If you are unclear on why it is making a particular recommendation, you can explore further by searching lib/determine-basal/determine-basal.js (the library with the core decision tree logic) for the keywords in the reason field (for example, "setting" in this case would find a line (`rT.reason += ", setting " + rate + "U/hr";`) matching the output above, and from there you could read up and see what `if` clauses resulted in making that decision.
 In this case, it was because (working backwards) `if (snoozeBG > profile.min_bg)` was false (so we took the `else`), but `if (eventualBG < profile.min_bg)` was true (with the explanatory comment to tell you that means "if eventual BG is below target").

 If after reading through the code you are still unclear as to why determine-basal made a given decision (or think it may be the wrong decision for the situation), please join the [#intend-to-bolus channel on Gitter](https://gitter.im/nightscout/intend-to-bolus) or another support channel, paste your output and any other context, and we'll be happy to discuss with you what it was doing and why, and whether that's the best thing to do in that and similar situations.

+# Other terms you may come across

+* We also add other calculations that we do to better predict and analyze what is happening:
+  * `BGI` (Blood Glucose Impact) = the degree to which BG “should” be rising or falling based on insulin activity alone.
+  * `dev` or `deviation` = how much actual BG change is deviating from the BGI

+  * `ISF` = ISF is anchored from the value in your pump; but if you use autotune and/or autosens, the ISF value shown is what is currently being used by OpenAPS, as modified by the Sensitivity Ratio
+  * `CR (Carb Ratio)` = As with ISF, it is anchored from the value in your pump; but if you use autotune and/or autosens, the CR value shown is what is currently being used by OpenAPS
+  * `Eventual BG `= what BG is estimated to be by the end of DIA
+  * `minGuardBG` - is the the lowest your BG is estimated to get over the period of DIA (Duration of Insulin Action).
+  * `IOBpredG` - predictions based on IOB alone.
+  * `UAMpredBG` - predictions based on current deviations ramping down to zero at the same rate they have been recently.
+These represent the last entry on the purple prediction lines.
+  * `Safety Threshold` = `min_bg - 0.5*(min_bg-40)` where `min_bg` is your BG target.
+This is the level below which `minGuardBG` will not be allowed to go.
+  * `Sensitivity Ratio` = the ratio of how sensitive or resistant you are.
+This ratio is calculated by "Autosensitivity" (or "autosens"), and is applied to both basal and ISF to adjust accordingly. <1.0 = sensitive; >1.0 = resistant.
+If your preferences allow it, sensitivityRatio can also be modified by temp targets.
+  * `Target` = pulled from your pump target; overridden if you have enacted a temporary target running.
+  * `Carb Impact` = we estimate carb impact by looking at what we predict to happen with your carbs entered (`predCI`) and adding it to our estimate of the remaining carb impact (`remainingCI`)